Terriermen for hunt supported by Jacob Rees-Mogg caught ‘blocking badger setts’

 Exclusive: Police investigate video clips as Labour MP promises party will ban trail-hunting

-Police are investigating secret camera footage that appears to show terriermen for a hunt previously supported by MP Jacob Rees Mogg blocking an active badger sett just hours before the chase began.
+Police are investigating secret camera footage that appears to show terriermen for a hunt previously supported by MP Sir Jacob Rees-Mogg blocking an active badger sett just hours before the chase is due to begin.

-The video clip, taken in Somerset, appears to show the men, who worked for the Mendip Farmers Hunt, digging into spoil heaps and filling the sett entrances with mud, which would be illegal.
+The video clip, taken in Somerset, appears to show the men, who were working for the Mendip Farmers’ Hunt, digging into spoil heaps and filling the sett entrances with mud, which is illegal.

-It would have stopped badgers, which are protected by law, from returning to their sett homes.
+It would have stopped badgers, which are protected by law, from returning to their sett.

-Hunters block badger setts to prevent foxes using them to take refuge in underground, which prolongs the chase of the wild animals.
+Hunters block badger setts to prevent foxes from using them to take refuge underground, which prolongs the chase of the wild animals.

-But tampering with a badger sett is an offence under the Protection of Badgers Act, and the Mendip Hunt Sabs sent the footage to police.
+But tampering with a badger sett is an offence under the Protection of Badgers Act 1992, and the Mendip Hunt Sabs sent the footage to police.

-The Mendip Farmers Hunt has been a favourite of the North East Somerset MP’s.
+The Mendip Farmers’ Hunt has been a favourite of Sir Jacob, who is the MP for North East Somerset.

-It’s understood his wife was master from 2012 to 2014, and his children have ridden with them.
+It is understood that his wife was master of the hunt from 2012 to 2014, and his children have ridden with it.

-In 2019 Sir Jacob was accused of hosting a fox hunt when a badger sett was also illegally blocked.
-In March this year he again was said by saboteurs to have hosted the hunt on his land.
+In 2019, Sir Jacob was accused of hosting a fox hunt for which a badger sett was illegally blocked.
+In March this year, he was said by saboteurs to have hosted the hunt on his land once again.

-Saboteurs said about 25 riders were out with the Mendip, many of whom were children, with several supporters following them in cars.
-It happened at Christmas but the footage has emerged only now.
+Saboteurs said around 25 riders were out with the Mendip, many of whom were children, with several supporters following them in cars.
+It happened at Christmas, but the footage has only emerged now.

 A spokesperson for the activists said: “Hounds were sent through thick scrub and brambles where no human could ever have gone through to lay a trail.